Cantor sets in higher dimension I: Criterion for stable intersections: Introduction

 \subsection{Acknowledgement}

-The authors express their gratitude to Federico Rodriguez Hertz, Carlos Gustavo Moreira, Enrique Pujals and Reza Seyyedali for their fruitful comments and conversations.
-Special thanks are extended to Mehdi Pourbarat for his valuable critiques and discussions throughout this work.
-The authors also thank ICTP for its support and hospitality, where parts of this work were written.
+The authors express their gratitude to Carlos Gustavo Moreira, Enrique Pujals, Federico Rodriguez Hertz, and Reza Seyyedali for their fruitful comments and conversations.
+Special thanks are extended to Mehdi Pourbarat for his valuable critiques and discussions during the preparation of this work.
+The authors also thank ICTP for its support and hospitality, where a part of this work was written.